ItaloHugoMDS/Encryption_and_Decryption_Big_Files_with_Python/README.md

 The following steps are the serialization of the RSA *keys*, which are serialized using the **PEM** encoding, as a traditional **OpenSSH** format and using the **AES-256-CBC** as the encryption algorithm for the *private key*.

 The decryption process is much simpler and follows just a few steps.
-The first one
+The first step, it's to load encrypted data into the program memory.
+After this, the next step is to deserialize the RSA *private key* and load it into program memory.
+To complete the decryption process, the AES *keys* need to be deserialized and also loaded into program memory.

+The AES *keys* deserialization starts by loading the encrypted content of the json file into memory.
+After loaded, the data is decrypted using the RSA *private key*, and the byte object is turned back into a Python object, which contains the AES *key* and *iv* that will be used for decrypting the file.

+Finalizing the decryption process, the file's data is decrypted, using the previously deserialized AES *keys*, and unpadded.
+After the decryption process, the data is written back into the original encrypted file.

 ---